Klynger/sys-admin-projects/README.md

-# Spool Project
+# Sys Admin Projects

-This is a program to manage the usage of a printer
+This repo has all the programs develop developed in the SysAdmin subject